Bird Friendly Home and Yard

 5. Don't forget the water!

 Providing a water source, such as a bird bath or fountain, will invite a variety of birds to your yard.
 This water source is important all year round.
 In summer, birds use it to cool off, especially during droughts when water can be hard to find.
 But it's also helpful during winter, when natural water sources freeze.
+In early spring, a shallow dish of water lined with stones may entice migratory birds that are passing through.

 6. Keep cats indoors.